-Ancient and Modern
+Pomeroys Ancient & Modern

-The genealogical research into an old family
+Genealogical research into an old family with a further branch

 The progenitor of the Pomeroy family tree came to England

 The Family held lands around Falaise in Normandy the apple growing area of Normandy,